 This is crucial if you are trying to do a continuous stretch from Tuesday night & trying to catch the Wednesday morning ferry to Little Corn Island.

 Otherwise, it just means you have to wait longer after arriving at 3:00 am & waiting until sunrise (~6:00 am) to depart.

 The boat takes approximately 2 hours & you can sit/sleep at the bus terminal.

-Technically, there are four ways to get from Bluefields to the Corn Islands:
+Technically, there are four ways to get from Bluefields to Little Corn Island: